Frequently Asked Questions

 Completion of the following accounting prerequisite courses (must be completed prior to application)

 Is there a deadline for applying to the online MAcc?

-The program starts once per year in September.
+The Cohort Program starts once per year in September.
 Admission decisions are made on a rolling basis, however, for optimal consideration we recommend submitting your application by July 15.
 Applications received after that date will be considered on a space available basis.

 Can the GMAT be waived?